 Corned beef is delicious served hot with horseradish cream sauce.
 The recipe for that sauce is in Food Nirvana under the Dips, Dressings and Sauces Menu.

 Cold corned beef is great in a sandwich using soft white bread or snowflake rolls and mayonnaise.
-Or, you can make a superb sandwich with grilled seeded rye bread, a spicy deli brown mustard, some Swiss cheese melted over the hot corned beef, and a garlic pickle on the side with some potato chips.
+Or, you can make a superb sandwich with grilled seeded rye bread, a spicy deli style brown mustard, some Swiss cheese melted over the hot corned beef, and a garlic pickle on the side with some potato chips.

 Lest I forget, it is historically and ethnically proper to mention the original New York Hot Steamer corned beef sandwiches.
 They were simple in that they consisted of only rye bread, hot corned beef and deli mustard.
 But boy were they superb, for the tender and moist meat was piled high, so when you ate one it was a real taste pleasure followed by a pleasantly full feeling.
 What a great sandwich, done best and mostly only at Jewish delicatessens!